-The ITA broadly defines a "tax benefit" as a reduction, avoidance or deferral of tax or other amount payable, or an increase in a refund of tax or other amounts.
+The ITA broadly defines a "tax benefit" as a reduction, avoidance or deferral of tax or other amount payable, or an increase in a refund of tax or other amounts and, as of the date of this guide, a draft amendment has been advanced that will expand the definition to include accrued tax attributes.
 An avoidance transaction is a transaction or series of transactions that gives rise to a tax benefit (unless the transaction was carried out primarily for other bona fide non-tax purposes).
 The GAAR may apply where a tax benefit was achieved through an avoidance transaction, if that transaction results in a misuse or abuse of any provision of the ITA, the Income Tax Regulations, the Income Tax Application Rules, a tax treaty or any other enactment relevant to computing tax, or an abuse having regard to those provisions read as a whole.

 When a misuse or abuse occurs through an avoidance transaction that results in a tax benefit, the CRA is allowed to re-determine the tax consequences to the taxpayer, in a manner that is reasonable in the circumstances, in order to deny the tax benefit.

 The government announced in the 2021 Federal Budget that it will be taking steps to "strengthen and modernize" the GAAR.
 In August 2022, the government released a consultation paper seeking comments from the tax community regarding potentially sweeping changes to the GAAR that may substantially reshape the rule and overturn decades of case law.
 However, as of the date of this guide, the consultation is open-ended and no draft legislation has been proposed.